stepchowfun/typical/README.md

 ### Serialize and deserialize messages

-A program could then construct a request and serialize it to a file:
+With the code generated in the previous section, a program could construct a request and serialize it to a file as follows:

 ```rust
 let request = SendEmailRequestOut {